TeleScience

 Motivation

-Bdale's son Robert is interested in mapping the temperatures experienced by nose cones and fins in flights beyond Mach 1, and we're working with our good friend Jeff Lane from Shockwave Rocketry to instrument one or more of his nose cones in pursuit of that goal.
-And it's easy for us to imagine other experiments that would be facilitated by having generic analog data inputs and a few control lines.
+Bdale's son Robert got interested in mapping the temperatures experienced by nose cones and fins in flights beyond Mach 1, which led us to work with our good friend Jeff Lane from Shockwave Rocketry to instrument some of his nose cones, and to work out how to create composite fins with sensors embedded for airframe projects 2YikStik and YikStik3 in pursuit of that goal.

 Features